hzi-braunschweig/influenzahub.net/README.md

 - [ ] Ensure you're a hzi-braunschweig GitHub member.
 - [ ] Install Git Bash, [instructions for Windows here](https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/).
+- [ ] This process should also install Git on your system if it doesn't already exist.
+You should also confirm your [Git identity](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) is configured.
 - [ ] Install Visual Studio Code [here](https://code.visualstudio.com/download).
+It is recommended you **restart your machine after install**.
 - [ ] As aforementioned, install Hugo.
 On Windows we recommend doing this using [Chocolatey](https://chocolatey.org/install) as the Hugo docs suggest.
 - [ ] Ensure your terminal is navigated to the folder where you would like your local version of the codebase.
 - [ ] Proceed to [getting things set up locally](#getting-things-set-up-locally) to perform the Git clone and run Hugo webserver.
 - [ ] Attempting a Git clone may prompt you for an SSH key, follow this [video guide](https://www.youtube.com/watch?v=WgZIv5HI44o) carefully to set up an SSH key.
 This validates that your machine is an authorised member of the organisation.
 Ensure that you generate your SSH key passphrase securely and store it in a safe place.
+- [ ] Remember, cloning is just creating a local version of the codebase on your machine.
+So now you can view the repo folder in your computer's file explorer.
-- [ ] Once authorised, you will need an elementary knowledge of Git to commit and push your changes to the local repository.
-There are many [resources online to learn from](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/).
+- [ ] Once authorised and cloned, you can open the repo using Visual Studio Code and run Hugo webserver.
+You will need an elementary knowledge of Git to commit and push your changes to the local repository.
+There are many [resources online to learn from](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/), including this [guide on using Git with Visual Studio Code](https://yourbrainoncomputers.com/using-git-with-visual-studio-code-the-ultimate-guide/#Commit_a_Change_to_Git).

 Optional steps:

 - [ ] Learn the [basics of bash terminal](https://towardsdatascience.com/basics-of-bash-for-beginners-92e53a4c117a) (you only need to know how to use the terminal to move between file directories).
-- [ ] Improve your Visual Studio Code workflow by learning how to use [shortcuts to navigate between files](https://code.visualstudio.com/docs/editor/editingevolved#_quick-file-navigation) and learning how to use the [search function](https://code.visualstudio.com/docs/editor/codebasics#_search-across-files) to locate the field you want to change across files.
+- [ ] Improve your Visual Studio Code workflow by learning how to use [shortcuts to navigate between files](https://code.visualstudio.com/docs/editor/editingevolved#_quick-file-navigation), learning how to use the [search function](https://code.visualstudio.com/docs/editor/codebasics#_search-across-files) to locate the field you want to change across files, and [enabling autosave](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save).

+# Getting things set up locally

+## Get the repo locally

+1. If you're a member of the organisation, `git clone --recurse-submodules git@github.com:hzi-braunschweig/influenzahub.net.git`
+2. If you're not a member of the organisation, fork the repo, then
+   - `git clone --recurse-submodules git@github.com:<your account>/influenzahub.net.git`
+   - `git remote add upstream https://github.com/hzi-braunschweig/influenzahub.net.git`

+### Get the submodule

+We use a theme [hugo-infinite](https://github.com/lambdafu/hugo-finite) as the basis for the site.
+The `--recurse-submodules` argument in `git clone` will have established a connection. _You should not make changes to contents in the submodule_ instead, you should copy files from the themes structure and paste them into the corresponding section of the main repository and edit it there.
+You only work with the submodule contents directly if you want to fix a bug and that is best done with a fresh fork of the theme directly from the theme's repository.

+### Run hugo locally

+From inside the website directory, run `hugo serve` to get a live local copy (typically on <http://localhost:1313>) that will update whenever you make changes.

-## Making changes to the website
+# Making changes to the website

+## Config Files

 For changes to the website, there are a few key areas: